softwareCobbler/luceedebug/readme.md

 Note that JDWP `address` and luceedebug's `jdwpHost`/`jdwpPort` must match.

 The `cfPort` and `cfHost` options are the host/port that the VS Code debugger attaches to.
-Note that JDWP can usually listen on localhost (the connection to JDWP from luceedebug is a loopback connection), but if your server is in a docker container, the cfHost might have to be something that will listen to external connections coming into the container (e.g. 0.0.0.0 or etc. Don't do that in production.).
+Note that JDWP can usually listen on localhost (the connection to JDWP from luceedebug is a loopback connection).

+If Lucee is running in a docker container, the `cfHost` must be `0.0.0.0`.
+However, be careful not to do this on a publicly-accessible, unprotected server, as you could expose the debugger to the public (which would be a major security vulnerability).

 The `jarPath` argument is the absolute path to the luceedebug.jar file.
 Unfortunately we have to say its name twice!
 One tells the JVM which jar to use as a java agent, the second is an argument to the java agent about where to find the jar it will load debugging instrumentation from.